mercury2269/mercury2269.github.io/_posts/2015-04-12-getting-a-coach-and-keeping-yourself-honest.md

 A lot of times the problems that we experience are only in our heads and fear of failure stops us before we can continue to grow.
 An experienced coach should be very good at helping you to work out those issues.

 ###Deliberate practice
 Just like in sports, a coach will make you do drills that will help you when it's show time.
-In additon, help you with measuring your performance.
+In addition, help you with measuring your performance.

 ###Getting clear on your goals
 Starting from the end result, a coach should be able to help you work out what are the most important thing in your life for you.
-Are you chasing someone else's dreams, or is this something you trully want for yourself?
+Are you chasing someone else's dreams, or is this something you truly want for yourself?

 ###Enjoy your life now
 Goals are great, but if you are not enjoying what you are doing, what is the point of living?
 I think coach can at times can also remind you to have fun and live in the present if she notices that you are getting burned out.